 In 2022, the Internet Working Group engaged all area ISPs to explore the feasibility of bringing fiber internet direct to homes in Shavano Park.
 The Working Group saw success with AT&T announcing direct-to-home fiber availability to over 400 homes with expansion plans for 2023 (see map).
 As of January 25, 2023, 268 residents have signed up for AT&T fiber internet service.
 The Internet Working Group continues to work to encourage and champion ISP investments in the digital infrastructure of the City.
-Residents who participated in the Town Plan expressed excitement to get fiber internet for their home.
+Residents who participated in the Town Plan expressed excitement to get fiber internet for their home enthusiasm for the possibility of having fiber internet service.
+The Internet as an option for their home internet service.
 The Town Plan encourages the efforts of City Council and the Internet Working Group to bring fiber internet to all the homes and businesses of Shavano Park.

-Long-term City Finances
+Long-Term City Finances

 The wise stewardship of public monies by City leaders in the past is a key reason the City of Shavano Park is a premier community of Bexar County today.
 The City's history of fiscal conservatism means the City, in 2023, offers excellent municipal services while having one of the lowest property tax rates in Bexar County and a manageable debt burden.
 These conditions have stimulated the development of quality neighborhoods and businesses and a rise in property values over the last decade.
 The City faces challenges in maintaining this current position in the coming decade.
-The City will become built-out, causing a slow but steady reduction in year-over-year property tax base growth and construction permit revenues.
-Meanwhile repairing the City's deteriorating streets will require debt financing while the annual cost of maintaining a professional City staff and providing excellent municipal services is predicted to rise.
+Shavano Park will become built-out, causing a slow but steady reduction in year-over-year property tax base growth and construction permit revenues.
+Meanwhile, repairing the City's deteriorating streets will require debt financing while the annual cost of maintaining a professional City staff and providing excellent municipal services is predicted to rise.
 In addition, the City's known drainage problems will require multi-million-dollar grant funding or debt financing to correct.
-Additionally, the water system has aging infrastructure and the available reserves are inadequate to fully address the issues.
+Additionally, the water system has an aging infrastructure and the available reserves are inadequate to fully address the issues.
 Long-term financing will be key to anticipating major expenses, saving for the coming bills, and ensuring property tax rates stay manageable.
 This Town Plan encourages future City Councils and City staff to incorporate long-term financial planning into the annual budget process.

-The financial forecasts in this Town Plan are not formal recommendations nor have any legal binding.
-These financial forecasts simply try to illustrate possible future fiscal challenges facing the City.
-They are the City staff's fiscally conservative guess in spring 2023 amid uncertain economic times.
-All property tax rates, and possible bond debt issuances discussed are for future City Council and, when warranted, voter decision.
+The financial assumptions and forecasts in this Town Plan are not formal recommendations nor are they legally binding.
+These financial forecasts simply illustrate possible future fiscal challenges facing the City based upon current and near-term data.
+They are the City staff's fiscally conservative "guess" in spring 2023 amid uncertain economic times.
+All property tax rates and possible bond debt issuances discussed are for future City Council and, when warranted, voter decision.